denisVirtuteDei/RemoteDesktopViewer/README.md

 # RemoteDesktopViewer
-simple NOTTeamViewer with directX &amp;&amp; RDP
+// Simple NOTTeamViewer with directX &amp;&amp; RDP.
+// But not now!!!